Certifying the Identification Document

 Foreign individual residing outside of Australia

-A foreign individual residing outside of Australia, can use a person authorised as a notary public in their foreign country.
+A foreign individual residing outside of Australia, can use a person authorised as a notary public in their foreign country to certify or notarise the document or documents.